Rahul-2002-kl/Rahul-2002-kl/README.md

 <h1 align="center">Hi 👋, I'm RAHUL KL</h1>
 <h3 align="center">A passionate Software Developer from India</h3>

-🔭 I’m currently working on embedded systems projects in the aviation domain
+- 🔭 I’m currently working on -- **I’m currently working on embedded systems projects in the aviation domain**

-🌱 I’m currently learning low-level programming in C/C++ for real-time applications
+- 🌱 I’m currently learning -- **I’m currently learning low-level programming in C/C++ for real-time applications**

-👯  I’m looking to collaborate and work on embedded systems and aviation domain projects
+- 👯 I’m looking to collaborate on -- **I’m looking to collaborate on embedded systems and aviation domain projects**

-🤝 I’m looking for work which help with deepening my expertise in embedded systems and real-time operating systems
+- 🤝 I’m looking for help with -- **I’m looking for help with deepening my expertise in embedded systems and real-time operating systems**

-👨‍💻 All of my projects are available at https://github.com/Rahul-2002-kl?tab=repositories
+- 👨‍💻 All of my projects are available -- at [https://github.com/Rahul-2002-kl?tab=repositories](https://github.com/Rahul-2002-kl?tab=repositories)

-💬 Ask me about Ask me about aviation domain software (Trent XWB, T700, T900 engines)

-📫 How to reach me rahul2mahesh156@gmail.com
+- 📫 How to reach me -- **rahul2mahesh156@gmail.com**

 📄 Know about my experiences [linkedin.com/in/kl-rahul-0bb366255]